MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-manage-extension.md

 1. Select **Review + Create**.

-The extension may take a few minutes to install.
+The extension might take a few minutes to install.
 After the extension is installed, the list refreshes to display the newly installed extension.

 ## List installed extensions